Internships in the Baton Rouge region

 Activity Center Internship

-The GCTFS Activity Center provides a safe place for consumers with developmental, emotional, or behavioral challenges to socialize and learn.
+The GCSS Activity Center provides a safe place for consumers with developmental, emotional, or behavioral challenges to socialize and learn.
 Computer stations, therapeutic games, learning activities, and planned workshops are available.

-Student responsibilities: Students will work in conjunction with Barrier Breakers, a GCTFS consumer/employee advocacy group.
-This unique internship opportunity provides a wide variety of experiences.
+Student responsibilities: Students will be exposed to a wide variety of experiences.
 Students will assist with planning activities and outings for consumers, fundraising, and development of workshops.

 how to apply